Estimate Time5 min

 Indexes are unmanaged.
 It is not possible to invest directly in an index.

 The S&P 500® Index is a market capitalization-weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation to represent US equity performance.
 MSCI All Country World (MSCI ACWI) Index is an unmanaged market capitalization-weighted index that is designed to measure the investable equity market performance for global investors of developed and emerging markets.
 MSCI ACWI (All Country World Index) ex USA Index is a market capitalization-weighted index designed to measure the investable equity market performance for global investors of large and mid-cap stocks in developed and emerging markets, excluding the United States.
+The index covers approximately 85% of the free float-adjusted market capitalization in each country.
 The Dow Jones U.S. Total Stock Market Index is a float-adjusted market capitalization–weighted index of all equity securities of U.S.-headquartered companies with readily available price data.
 The views expressed in the foregoing commentary are prepared by Strategic Advisers LLC, based on information obtained from sources believed to be reliable but not guaranteed.
 This commentary is for informational purposes only and is not intended to constitute a current or past recommendation, investment advice of any kind, or a solicitation of an offer to buy or sell any securities or investment services.
 The information and opinions presented are current only as of the date of writing, without regard to the date on which you may access this information.
 All opinions and estimates are subject to change at any time without notice.
 This material may not be reproduced or redistributed without the express written permission of Strategic Advisers LLC.

 Optional investment management services provided for a fee through Fidelity Personal and Workplace Advisors LLC (FPWA), a registered investment adviser and a Fidelity Investments company.
 Discretionary portfolio management provided by its affiliate, Strategic Advisers LLC, a registered investment adviser.
 These services are provided for a fee.